whitneyburton/portfolios/students/1603/anna-weisbrodt/20160429-anna-weisbrodt-m1.markdown

 "I liked the implementation of the project.
 There were a few long methods but that is to be expected with what was happening.
 One thing I liked was that variables were clear and I could see what was going on.
 I liked their test.
 I encouraged them to make sure to test edge cases."

 Evaluation Scores:
-  Overall Functionality: 4
+* Overall Functionality: 4
-  Fundamental Ruby & Style: 3.5
+* Fundamental Ruby & Style: 3.5
-  Test-Driven Development: 4
+* Test-Driven Development: 4
-  Breaking Logic into Components: 4
+* Breaking Logic into Components: 4

 Feedback from Kerry Sheldon:
-Anna was a really dependable, hard-working partner on HTTP Yeah You Know Me.
+"Anna was a really dependable, hard-working partner on HTTP Yeah You Know Me.
 She took time to understand why something does or does not work, which shows a lot of discipline and commitment to learning.
 Anna was able to teach herself some of the gnarlier aspects of the project (the error handling in particular), which I would’ve struggled with independently.
 Anna is strong at research, which is a plus.
 At times, we found ourselves over-researching some issues and taking each other down rabbit holes.
-We both recognized this issue and self-corrected as we went along.
+We both recognized this issue and self-corrected as we went along."

-## Instructor Pairing Feedback
+### Instructor Pairing Feedback

 Mike, 4/19
--- You're doing fine
+* You're doing fine

 Tess, Mid-Module
- --Keep practicing enumerables
+* Keep practicing enumerables
- --When beginning a method, write "end" before the code.
+* When beginning a method, write "end" before the code.
- --Don't be so quick to reach for instance variables --Some use of keyboard shortcuts; suggest learning a few more Lovisa, Early Mod 1
+* Don't be so quick to reach for instance variables
+* Some use of keyboard shortcuts; suggest learning a few more

+Lovisa, Early Mod 1
-  --Look at Exercism tests
+* Look at Exercism tests
-  --Consider using setup method in tests
+* Consider using setup method in tests
-  --In longer test methods, use spaces between setup and expected/actual --Define "expected" test return values separately if long
+* In longer test methods, use spaces between setup and expected/actual
+* Define "expected" test return values separately if long

 # GitHub